briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 packages (`PKGBUILD` and other needed files) which you can then download in order to build the package locally.
-This usually involves compiling the program from scratch, but some [AUR] packages just download an existing compiled binary and just rearrange it for installation.
+This usually involves compiling the program from scratch, but some [AUR] packages just download an existing compiled binary and rearrange it for installation.

 [AUR]: https://wiki.archlinux.org/title/Arch_User_Repository

-Now, before we get any further, let me repeat that. *Anyone* can upload packages to the [AUR].
-Though a popular package is less likely to have anything harmful, there is no vetting process at all for any of these packages meaning it could just be malware.
+Now, before we get any further, let me repeat that. **Anyone can upload packages to the [AUR].** Though a popular package is less likely to have anything harmful, there is no vetting process for any of these packages meaning it could just be malware.
 Even if you confirmed a package is safe now, a future update may introduce malicious code, so best practice is to inspect the diff before installing the update.